ElsonOtake/Portfolio/README.md

 # Portfolio

-> Personal portfolio in desktop and mobile versions, with informations about tecnichal knowledge and samples of projects.
+> Personal portfolio in desktop and mobile versions.
+Informations about tecnichal knowledge and samples of projects.
 Screen sizes over 768 pixels are considered desktop screens, and under that value are considered mobile screens, this control was done using media queries.
 CSS Grid and Flexbox were used in the code.
+The code receive accessibility features as a alternative text for images.

 ## Built With